ISISComputingGroup/ibex_user_manual/doc/how_to/Start-and-Stop-IOCs.rst

 #.
 IBEX displays a dialog containing a list of all the IOCs available on the instrument.
 The list shows whether each IOC is running or stopped.
 #.
 Find the IOC you want in the list and use the buttons at the bottom to start, stop or restart that IOC.

 It might take a few moments from pressing the button for the selected IOC to fully start itself up or fully shut itself down.
-You might also see a number of messages written to the IOC Log (see [[Views]]) as the IOC starts up or shuts down.
+You might also see a number of messages written to the :ref:`IOC Log<view_ioc_log>` as the IOC starts up or shuts down.

 **Note**: The effect of auto-restart has no effect on the stop action.
 Stop will stop the IOC and it will not restart.